Search Ashworth College

-You’re currently balancing job, family, kids, taking care of parents, and the loving care and feeding of one dog, two cats, and a goldfish.
-But for all that, you’ve decided to consider online courses to take that next big life step.
+You’re currently balancing job, family, and kids, and maybe even taking care of parents or pets.
+Even though you’re busy, you've decided to consider online courses and want to take that next step.

-First of all, kudos!
+First, kudos!
 Not everyone has your drive.
-That glint of determination in your eye inspires us.
+Your determination inspires us.
 Employers are also taking notice of people like you in a big way.
 According to a 2013 survey, many employers believe that getting an online degree requires the same or even more discipline than a traditional degree.

 Compare and contrast the program of study you want across several online schools.
 Look to see how many and what type of courses are offered in the areas you want to pursue.